shivashant25/Nerdio-Lab/Hands-on lab/04-access-session-dekstop.md

-# Lab 3: Create users and groups in NMM portal
+# Lab 4: Configure FSLogix and Access the Desktop using AVD Desktop Client

 ## **Overview**